multiscale/muscle3/docs/source/technical_design/introduction.rst

 Simulation walkthrough
 ----------------------

-In this section, a MUSCLE 3 simulation is described in a bit more detail.
+In this section, a MUSCLE3 simulation is described in a bit more detail.
 As described above, a MUSCLE simulation consists of a start-up phase followed by an execution phase.
 We assume that the simulation is initiated by a launcher, some external program that starts up the manager and an initial set of kernel